an-sh/chat-service/README.md

 that have lost an access permission.

-If `enableRoomsManagement` options is enabled users can create rooms via APIs.
-The creator of a room will be it's owner and can also delete it.
+If `enableRoomsManagement` options is enabled users can create rooms via `roomCreate` command.
+The creator of a room will be it's owner and can also delete it via `roomDelete` command.

 ### Reliable messaging and history synchronisation